Set up TFS on a server

 Q: How do I manage users in TFS?

 A: Managing users individually is not recommended for any but the smallest deployments.
 You can use the built-in groups in TFS to manage your users, and you can also create groups to help manage users in your deployment.
-Read Set up groups for use in TFS deployments to learn more.
+Read Manage users or groups in TFS to learn more.

 Q: How does TFS manage its services?